kevinlokewy/ip/docs/README.md

 Augustine uses several commands to enable users to distinguish between different tasks.
 For each task, the output in the terminal is as such: [%][ ] Description.
 Where % is either D,E or T representing deadline, event or todo respectively.
 The second box indicates whether the task is done or not done.
 This is represented by the presence of [X] in the case of done, and [ ] in the case of not done.

-Specifically for the command event, dates and times in prose or in dd/mm/yyyy format are accepted by the programme.
+Specifically for the command event and deadline, dates and times in prose or in dd/mm/yyyy format are accepted by the programme.
 Specific outputs are given as examples in the feature section.

 ## Core Features of Augustine